The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: Discussion

 Although the HOD results are not highly constraining due to the limited statistics (resulting from the relatively small AGN sample sizes), we are able to determine some salient characteristics.
-As shown in Fig.~\ref{contour_compare}, the X-ray AGN sample has on average higher luminosity AGNs than the optical AGN sample, and the number density of the X-ray AGN sample is $\sim 1/5$ of that of the optical AGN sample.
-As the 2-halo terms for the two samples are consistent with each other, the "typical" DMH masses are also consistent.
-However there are differences in the 1-halo term clustering properties, as seen in Fig.~\ref{fig:CMASSccf}.
+As shown in Fig.~\ref{contour_compare}, the X-ray AGN sample has on average higher-luminosity AGNs than the optical AGN sample, and the number density of the X-ray AGN sample is $\sim 1/5$ of that of the optical AGN sample.
+As the two-halo terms for the two samples are consistent with each other, the ``typical" DMH masses are also consistent.
+However, there are differences in the one-halo term clustering properties, as seen in Fig.~\ref{fig:CMASSccf}.
 These differences are marginal, in that the 90\% confidence ranges in the HOD parameter spaces as well as in HODs themselves overlap (Figs.~\ref{fig:ccfhodconts}\ and \ref{fig:nm_nmphi}).
-However, for the X-ray sample the preferred $\chi^2$ values are in the $\alpha_{\rm s}<0$ region, while $\alpha_{\rm s}<0$ is almost excluded in the optical sample.
-As shown in Fig.~\ref{fig:CMASSccf}, the 1-halo term of the X-ray selected sample has a higher amplitude on small scales, and the scale at which the 2-halo term dominates is lower.
-This points to higher $M_{\rm min}$ and lower $\alpha_{\rm s}$ for X-ray AGN, where the AGN in satellites are more commonly in halos near $M_{\rm min}$ and the occupation decreases for more massive halos.
+However, for the X-ray sample, the preferred $\chi^2$-values are in the $\alpha_{\rm s}<0$ region, while $\alpha_{\rm s}<0$ is almost excluded in the optical sample.
+As shown in Fig.~\ref{fig:CMASSccf}, the one-halo term of the X-ray selected sample has a higher amplitude on small scales, and the scale at which the two-halo term dominates is lower.
+This points to higher $M_{\rm min}$ and lower $\alpha_{\rm s}$ for X-ray AGN, where the AGN in satellites are more common in halos near $M_{\rm min}$ and the occupation decreases for more-massive halos.

-As discussed in \citet{miyaji_krumpe_2011} possible mechanisms for low $\alpha_{\rm s}$ include the decrease of the cross-section of satellite-satellite mergers triggering AGN activity \citep{makino97,altamirano16} in high velocity encounters in massive halos and ram-pressure stripping of cold gas in the intracluster medium.
+As discussed in \citet{miyaji_krumpe_2011}, possible mechanisms for low $\alpha_{\rm s}$ include the decrease of the cross-section of satellite-satellite mergers triggering AGN activity \citep{makino97,altamirano16} in high-velocity encounters in massive halos and ram pressure stripping of cold gas in the intracluster medium.